A beginner's guide to web development with Django 1.5.4Get Started Now

 We'd love to hear your comments about the book.
 Tweets by @tangowithdjango

-Leif Azzopardi is an Associate Professor at the University of Glasgow who teaches Web Development, Web Design, Information Architecture and Software Engineering.
-His research focuses on Information Retrieval.
+Leif Azzopardi is passionate about Web Development, Web Design, Information Architecture and Software Engineering.
+His research interests are focused on Information Retrieval and Search Engine Technologies.

 David Maxwell is a PhD Candidate at the University of Glasgow, who teaches Python and Web Development.
 His research also focuses on Information Retrieval.